tornikeshavishvili/PSLQ/README.md

 # PSLQ
-# PSLQ Algorithm as a Visual Studio C++ Project
+# PSLQ Algorithm as a Visual Studio C++ Project.

-The original implementation found in following repository: [PSLQ Original Source](https://www.davidhbailey.com/dhbsoftware/)
+The original implementation found in following repository: [PSLQ dhbsoftware](https://www.davidhbailey.com/dhbsoftware/)

-It was ported into visual studio c++ project;
+It was ported into visual studio c++ project.

-Also Original arbitrary precion library was replaced with following: [HVKS](http://hvks.com/)
+Also Original arbitrary precision library was replaced with following: [HVKS](http://hvks.com/)

-There are plenty of rooms for improvements.
+There are plenty of room for improvements.
 Lets work together :)